 - ProTools isn't as common for dance music production, but it's the professional standard for the music industry.
 If you're considering a broader career in audio production (and not just making dance music), consider learning ProTools.

 Take note that each DAW has a number of highly successful users, which clearly shows that great music can be made in any DAW.
 None of them are definitively "better" than the others - each has its own set of strengths and its own unique workflow.
 Many of them have free trials so you can have a play first to find out which you prefer, and decide a bit later.
+Here is a good article to help you choose.

 5) Find your listening system